 This is particularly important for machines running Kubernetes workloads.
 Given the requirements of Kubernetes, apps running on machines with lower specs may simply not function.

 The following server sizes are not recommended (especially not in production).
 Some of these may only be available via Registered Servers.

 - Cloud Compute - 1 vCPUs - 1024 MB RAM - 25 GB SSD - 1.00 TB BW

 - Cloud Compute - 1 vCPUs - 2048 MB RAM - 55 GB SSD - 2.00 TB BW

 Using any of these server sizes may result in slow response times and intermittent downtime.
 Some applications may not function at all with the limited headroom afforded by these machines.

 In particular, Elasticsearch on a standalone under-powered server will not start up.
 This is because we configure Elasticsearch to lock its memory and prevent swapping on standalone servers as per the official recommendation, and there is simply not enough memory for it to run it successfully.

-If you have yet to deploy your application in a production environment, you can deploy to a reasonably sized server and use load testing to determine your exact needs.
+If you haven’t deployed your application in a production environment yet, you can deploy to a reasonably sized server and use load testing to determine your exact needs.